NVIDIA/workbench-example-hybrid-rag/README.md

 *NIMs are currently in Early Access.
 If you set up any accessible language model NIM running on another system, it supported for Remote NIM inference in this project.
 For Local NIM inference, this project provides a flow for setting up the ``mistral-7b-instruct-v0.1`` locally as an example.
 For advanced users, the model can be swapped out by editing the code base using additional instructions provided [here](https://github.com/NVIDIA/workbench-example-hybrid-rag/blob/main/code/scripts/local-nim-configs/README.md).

 # Quickstart
-This section demonstrates how to use this project to run RAG using inference via **NVIDIA Inference Endpoints** hosted on the [API Catalog](https://build.nvidia.com/explore/discover).
+This section demonstrates how to use this project to run RAG via **NVIDIA Inference Endpoints** hosted on the [NVIDIA API Catalog](https://build.nvidia.com/explore/discover).
 For other inference options, including local inference, see the [Advanced Tutorials](#advanced-tutorials) section for set up and instructions.

 ## Prerequisites
 - An [NGC account](https://ngc.nvidia.com/signin) is required to generate an NVCF run key.